hellowac/mapnik-wiki-zh-cn/Fasterlabeling.md

-# Ideas and designs for faster label rendering
+Ideas and designs for faster label rendering

+See also a ticket on code changes/ideas: https://github.com/mapnik/mapnik/issues/1300

 * Pre-processing - give thought to pre-processing your data.
 Split or merge lines so they can easily be labeled nicely without fancy options like `spacing` (see below).
 Simplify vertices.
 Collapse attribute columns into boolean columns for fast filtering and lookups.
 Index those columns.